3/5/2023 (Sunday) Today’s gospel reading: Matthew 17:1-9

 3/5/2023 (Sunday) Today’s gospel reflection: Matthew 17:1-9

 The first verse of the gospel reading above states that Jesus led Peter, James, and John to a high mountain.
 If we accept that Jesus is our Lord, Savior and King, we allow Him to lead us to where we should go.
 We are no longer in control of our life but we surrender to the prompting of the Holy Spirit.
-In our day to day decision-making, we pray that Jesus will make His will manifest in us and that we may have the humility and willingness to follow Him.
+In our day to day decision-making, we pray that Jesus will manifest His will to us and that we may have the humility and willingness to follow Him.
 Like what He did to the apostles, Jesus will surely lead us to a place where we can truly know Him, where we can see the glory of God, and where our life can be transformed.

 When the apostles were enveloped by the cloud and witnessed the transfiguration of Jesus, they were frightened.
 Seeing Jesus in His full glory can indeed be terrifying.
 This is because when we encounter the divine, there is the feeling that one is so small and unworthy before someone who is so great and mighty.
 Like Simon Peter when He recognized the divinity of Jesus (Luke 5:8), we would rather tell Him to “Go away from me, Lord; I am a sinful man!”.